DidacDV/Py_work/Basics/README.md

 - meal_time

   Simple program that takes as input a specific hour of the day (HH:MM) and prints which meal you should have (based on my opinion) + try and except first touch.

+- kebab_shop

+  Program to use dictionaries + try and except again.
+Simulates ordering on a kebab shop.